sunil-2000/coherenceBoost/README.md

 Replication project for [Coherence boosting: When your pretrained language model is not paying enough attention](https://arxiv.org/pdf/2110.08294.pdf)

-I attempt to reproduce exact results of GPT2 and the coherence boosted GPT2 accuracy evaluations on LAMBADA; this is from Table 1 in the paper.
+I attempt to reproduce exact results of GPT-2 and the coherence boosted GPT-2 accuracy evaluations on LAMBADA; this is from Table 1 in the paper.

 ![Table1](table.png)

 The authors of the paper state, "We perform experiments with the GPT family of models, closely replicating the evaluation setting of Radford et al. (2019)."
-As such, I evaluate GPT2 similar to how OpenAI evaluated their model.
-However, I quickly discovered that their evaluation setting for GPT is not best documented.
+As such, I evaluate GPT-2 similar to how OpenAI evaluated their model.
+However, I quickly discovered that their evaluation setting for GPT-2 is not best documented.
 [Others](https://github.com/openai/gpt-2/issues/131) have expressed confusion over how OpenAI evaluated GPT.
-First, OpenAI pre-processed the LAMBADA dataset and evaluated GPT2 on this [pre-processed version](https://huggingface.co/datasets/EleutherAI/lambada_openai).
+First, OpenAI pre-processed the LAMBADA dataset and evaluated GPT-2 on this [pre-processed version](https://huggingface.co/datasets/EleutherAI/lambada_openai).
 I found this out as evaluation on the standard [LAMBADA dataset](https://huggingface.co/datasets/lambada) yielded strictly worse results compared to the processed LAMBADA dataset.